 In 2016, the Ottawa Public Library and Library and Archives Canada (LAC) began exploring an innovative partnership to create a new space together, and the current vision for a combined facility with over 200,000 square feet of space began to take shape.

-Planned to open in late 2024, the building of this $192.9 million facility is a key part of Ottawa’s vision to be the most liveable mid-size city in North America.
+Planned to open in late 2024, with an official opening in early 2025, the building of this $192.9 million facility is a key part of Ottawa’s vision to be the most liveable mid-size city in North America.
 The iconic building will feature shared spaces between OPL and LAC as well as unique spaces for each.

 Funding for the joint facility will come from multiple sources, with the City of Ottawa contributing $104.2 million toward the construction of the facility, along with $18.1 million for a 200-space parking garage, and The Government of Canada contributing $70.6 million for conception and construction of the facility.

 To provide maximum control over design and construction, along with opportunities for public engagement, the facility is being built using a design-bid-build process with the following phases:

 - Tendering for general contracting (construction) services (2021)

 - Official opening (early 2025)

 This has been one of the most inclusive and in-depth engagement processes for any public building in Canada.
 Residents, Indigenous Peoples, and Canadians from coast to coast were invited to participate in the design at every stage.
 More than 7,000 people have been part of the consultation and engagement process.